 The prices here are slightly lower than the top three options, but rental yields are also less.

-In total, there are 16 wards in Nagoya, but the above mentioned wards and areas are the most popular among the foreigners.
+In total, there are 16 wards in Nagoya, but the above-mentioned wards and areas are the most popular among foreigners.

 These areas also offer higher rental yields compared to other wards.